MaximUltimatum/talos-homelab/README.md

 Talos, Flux, Longhorn, Metallb, Tailscale

 ## Where to find things
-This project has a nob-standard flux layout.
+This project has a non-standard flux layout.
 - helm files for both infra and applications can be found under `ulthuan/clusters`
 - kustomizes for infra can be found under Ulthuan/infra
 - kustomizes for apps can be found under Ulthuan/apps